unassert-js/unassert/README.md

 If callee name (for example, `assert.equal`) matches exactly and number of arguments is satisfied, then the assertion will be removed.
 Patterns are handled with [escallmatch](https://github.com/twada/escallmatch).
 Any arguments enclosed in bracket (for example, `[message]`) means optional parameters.
 Without bracket means mandatory parameters.

-##### options.assertionPatterns

-Target patterns for assertion removal.

-If callee name (for example, `assert.equal`) matches exactly and number of arguments is satisfied, then the assertion will be removed.
-Patterns are handled with [escallmatch](https://github.com/twada/escallmatch).
-Any arguments enclosed in bracket (for example, `[message]`) means optional parameters.
-Without bracket means mandatory parameters.

 ##### options.requirePatterns

 Target patterns for `require` call removal.